×

 Privacy Policy

-Datanetiix Solutions Inc., Privacy Policy
+Datanetiix Privacy Policy Overview

 Introduction

-Welcome to our privacy policy.
 This page provides a comprehensive overview of how we collect, use, and protect your personal information, ensuring our practices comply with the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).

-We are dedicated to handling your data with the highest level of care and only for the purposes outlined in this policy.
-We have strong security measures to protect your information from unauthorized access and misuse.
+We are dedicated to handling your personal data with the highest level of care and only for the purposes outlined in this policy.
+We have strong security measures in place to protect your information from unauthorized access and misuse.
 For more details on our data practices and your rights, please review the full privacy policy or contact us directly.

 Types of Personal Information We Collect